|American Curl History Appearance Temperament|

 Shulasmith and two of her kittens were exhibited at a CFA cat show held at Palm Springs in California, in 1983 and proved to be a big hit.
 In 1985 TICA formally recognised this new breed and CFA accepted them in 1986.

 The gene responsible for the curled back ears (Cu) is dominant, which means that only one copy of the gene is needed for the offspring to inherit the trait.
-There are no known side effects of this gene and cats with curled ears can be mated with one another.
+There are no known side effects of this gene.
 American Curl cats can still produce straight eared offspring which are known as “American Curl Straight Ear”.

 The distinctive curled back ears are the most prominent feature on the American Curl.
 All kittens are born with straight ears, they begin to curl back into a tight “rosebud” around 3-5 days of age, until they gradually unfurl, permanently “setting” at around 16 weeks old.